_(1).png)

 Step 1 is intended to assess the application of the basic science information acquired during the medical school years through clinical vignettes.

-In addition to interdisciplinary fields including genetics, aging, immunology, nutrition, and molecular and cell biology, this covers anatomy, behavioral sciences, biochemistry, microbiology, pathology, pharmacology, and physiology.
+In addition to interdisciplinary fields including genetics, aging, immunology, nutrition, and molecular and cell biology, this covers anatomy, behavioural sciences, biochemistry, microbiology, pathology, pharmacology, and physiology.

 In addition, the issues related to empathy, medical ethics, and epidemiology are also included.

-Every exam is created individually for every student; although the overall percentage of questions from a given subject is the same, some students claim that some subjects are either overemphasized or underemphasized.
+Every exam is created individually for every student.
+However, the overall percentage of questions from a given subject is the same.
+Some students claim that some subjects are either overemphasized or underemphasized.

-On February 12, 2020, it was revealed that USMLE Step 1 would switch to a Pass/Fail scoring method, with an effective date of no sooner than January 2022.
+On February 12, 2020, it was revealed that USMLE Step 1 would switch to a Pass/Fail scoring method, effective January 2022.

 USMLE Step 2

 The nine-hour multiple-choice segment of the second stage of the US Medical Licensure Examination is called USMLE-Step 2-CK ("Clinical Knowledge").
 It uses a standard multiple-choice test to evaluate clinical knowledge.
-The emphasis is far more on the clinical application of medical knowledge than it is on the USMLE Step 1.
+The emphasis is far more on the clinical application of medical knowledge than the USMLE Step 1.

 The test is given online in a single, nine-hour computer session.
-There are eight one-hour question blocks, a fifteen-minute tutorial, and a forty-five-minute break during the session.
+It includes eight one-hour question blocks, a fifteen-minute tutorial, and a forty-five-minute break.

-It is optional to participate in the 15-minute tutorial that starts the exam.
-Only the test taker may choose to use the allotted 45 minutes for breaks in between portions.
+Participating in the 15-minute tutorial that starts the exam is optional.
+Only the test taker may choose to use the allotted 45 minutes for breaks between portions.

 Test items for Step 2 CK cover the following topics: internal medicine, pediatrics, obstetrics and gynecology, preventive medicine, psychiatry, surgery, and other topics related to providing care under supervision.

-The following details are required to be provided in test questions that represent clinical situations: a diagnosis, a prognosis, an indication of the disease's underlying causes, the next step in medical care, including preventive measures.
+Test questions that represent clinical situations must provide the following details: a diagnosis, a prognosis, an indication of the disease's underlying causes, the next step in medical care, and preventive measures.

-It is an integrated examination that often necessitates the interpretation of imaging tests, pictures of microscopic and gross pathologic specimens, laboratory data, tables, and other diagnostic study results.
+It is an integrated examination that often requires interpreting imaging tests, pictures of microscopic and gross pathologic specimens, laboratory data, tables, and other diagnostic study results.

-Step 2 CK assesses the medical knowledge of prospective doctors, with a focus on the theories and mechanisms behind disease as well as the treatments required to treat them.
+Step 2 CK assesses prospective doctors' medical knowledge, focusing on the theories and mechanisms behind disease and the treatments required to treat it.

 The three-digit Step 2-CK scores, which range from 1 to 300, are reported.
 The passing score as of July 1, 2022, is 214.

-In the academic year 2020–2021, first-time test-takers from recognized medical schools in the US and Canada had an average CK score of 246 with a standard variation of 15.
+In the academic year 2020–2021, first-time test-takers from recognized medical schools in the US and Canada had an average CK score of 246 with a standard deviation of 15.

-The USMLE determines whether to alter the suggested minimum passing score around every four years, which was last changed to 214 in 2022.
+The USMLE determines whether to alter the suggested minimum passing score every four years, last changing it to 214 in 2022.

 SMLE Step 3

-The third and last test in the USMLE series is a prerequisite for licensing as a doctor of medicine (M.D.), even for foreign medical graduates who want to practice in the US.
-In general, most state licensing boards require it as a prerequisite.
+The third and last test in the USMLE series is a prerequisite for licensing as a doctor of medicine (MD), even for foreign medical graduates who want to practice in the US.
+In general, most state licensing boards require it.

-Seventy-five percent of the questions in the USMLE Step 3 exam are multiple-choice, and the remaining twenty-five percent are clinical case simulations.
+Seventy-five percent of the USMLE Step 3 exam questions are multiple-choice, and the remaining twenty-five percent are clinical case simulations.

 The USMLE website provides a detailed explanation of the exam's topic.

-Exams for the USMLE Step 3 are offered online, but they can only be taken at Prometric testing facilities, which prioritize security and identification verification.
+Exams for the USMLE Step 3 are offered online but can only be taken at Prometric testing facilities, which prioritize security and identification verification.

-Every time an examinee wants to enter the examination room, they have to present an official photo identity, produce their fingerprints, and pass both the physical and metal detector inspections.
+Every time an examinee wants to enter the examination room, they must present an official photo identity, produce their fingerprints, and pass the physical and metal detector inspections.

-Medical equipment is among the extremely limited materials that can be used in an exam room; most materials require prior approval.
+Medical equipment is among the minimal materials that can be used in an exam room; most materials require prior approval.

-Throughout the examination, the examinees are being watched on camera.
-Examinees get access to the test all year round.
-Instead of two consecutive days, USMLE Step 3 can now be taken on two non-consecutive days since 2014.
+The examinees are watched on camera throughout the examination.
+Examinees have access to the test all year round.
+Since 2014, USMLE Step 3 can now be taken on two non-consecutive days instead of two consecutive days.

 General subjects included in the USMLE Step 3 exam are necessary to comprehend and apply general medicine and family medicine ideas.